Be proficient in the technical skills BEFORE you enroll in an online course

 Use the recommended web browser

 Blackboard Learn works with most web browsers for PCs and Mac computers, including Internet Explorer, Mozilla Firefox, Safari, and Google Chrome.
 But in order for Blackboard to function most effectively it is recommended that you use the Mozilla Firefox web browser.
-Technical support specialists have recognized error and malfunction trends with users accessing Blackboard courses using the Internet Explorer browser, and some software programs used by faculty to enhance online courses do not support Google Chrome.
+Technical support specialists have recognized error and malfunction trends with users accessing Blackboard courses using the Internet Explorer browser.

 It is also recommended that you always use the most current version of browsers to make sure your course functions work properly and pages display quickly.
 It is also important that you maintain the latest security updates.